11/5/2024

 Chief Financial Officer

-that's right Laurie.
-And Vincent you know we have this prepayable term loan that we can de-leverage throughout the course of next year as we generate cash and any other cash sources.
-So we've got the facilities in place to use that cash to continue to de-leverage and you know we remain committed we remain strongly committed to leveraging this balance sheet to three times net debt to EBITDA as fast as we can get there.
-You know we've talked a lot about significant actions underway to underscore that right.
-Additional cost actions that we've announced.
-Continued cap extra reduction focusing on maintenance reliability safety.
-You know we're making sure that this makes sense.
-And obviously the significant announcement you know of our intention to reduce our dividend starting in Q1 right.
-So that's what we're focused on is de-leveraging this balance sheet down to three times net debt EBITDA and we've put things in place to be able to do that.
+Yeah, I think that's right, Laurie.
+And Vincent, we have this prepayable term loan that we can deleverage throughout the course of next year as we generate cash and any other cash sources.
+So we've got...
+You know, the facility is in place to use that cash to continue to deleverage.
+And, you know, we remain committed, we remain strongly committed to deleveraging this balance sheet to three times net debt to EBITDA as fast as we can get there.
+You know, we've talked a lot about significant actions underway to underscore that, right?
+Additional cost actions that we've announced, continued cap extra deduction, focusing on maintenance, reliability, safety.
+You know, we're working to investors, as Lori said, that investors that make sense.
+And obviously the significant announcement, you know, of our intention to reduce our dividend starting in Q1, right?
+So that's what we're focused on is deleveraging this balance sheet down to three times net debt dividend, and we've put things in place to be able to do that.

 speaker